AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 In addition, the following assumptions need to be addressed when using SPARK on only part of a program:

+* [ADA_TASKING]
+  If entry points for concurrent tasks (either OS tasks or units of computations scheduled by a runtime component) are not identified as tasks in SPARK, then during each invocation of a SPARK subprogram from such a task such that the SPARK subprogram is not being called directly or indirectly from another SPARK subprogram in the same task, the Global contract and by-reference parameters of the subprogram shall not conflict with either (a) the Global contract and by-reference parameters of any other such subprogram executing concurrently in another such task or (b) the Global contract of any concurrent task identified as a task in SPARK.

 * [ADA_EXTERNAL]
   Objects accessed outside of SPARK, either directly for statically allocated